SINTEF/dlite/examples/mappings/README.md

 3. **oteexample.py** Utilise mapping functions as illustrated in the figure below using OTEAPI.

-   Install extra dependencies with `pip install -r requirements.txt`

 Example case
 ------------
 **Molecule** is the wanted data model.
 It is instantiated by:

 1. Loading a given atom structure from a data source into an instance of a **Structure** data model.
-Note that this is a datmodel describing an atomistic structure with symbols and positions of the atoms as well as the unit cell vectors.
+Note that this is a datamodel describing an atomistic structure with symbols and positions of the atoms as well as the unit cell vectors.

 2. Load potential energy and the forces as an instance of a **CalcResult** data model.

+   The **CalcResult** datamodel contains the calculated energies and forces from a force field calculation of a **Structure** instance.

 3. Mapping properties of the data models and input/output of mapping functions to ontological concepts.